The Dreamer

 After some bad choices during my rebellious year as a Senior in High School and the year following, I came to the end of myself.
 I would call out to God and He heard me and set my feet on solid ground.
 My mom and I got saved in the same year and we began to have a true relationship from that time forward.
 In His faithfulness, God would restore what the locus had eaten in my childhood years.

-God would give my mom a dream about me; I was helping birth new born lambs.
+God would give my mom a dream about me; I was helping birth new born baby lambs.
 At the age of 30, I would enter into full time ministry as the Director of a women’s rehab/shelter called Manna Home.
 It was part of the Rescue Mission in my home town.
 God would give me such a heart for hurting women.
 All that pain I felt as a child from being neglected, along with the struggles I would bare, some from my own bad choices, and some from others bad choices, I would have a sensitivity and understanding to other hurting women, especially, those of low self esteem.
 Thus, came the fulfillment of my mothers dream as I helped to bring new born babes into the saving grace of His kingdom.
 I would see and experience hundreds of miracles during my time in ministry, and my mom became my greatest supporter.

 I would serve in the ministry for 15 years with a few years break in between in order to finish raising my one and only daughter.
 After she left home I was led to go into YWAM, Youth with a Mission.
 While there I would have a visitation in my bunk room.
 I heard an audible voice say; “you will be Directing Manna Home again.”
 I laughed.